linkinggit/B-world/README.md

 # B-world
-Master studying examples
+Master studying examples.

 I will study some git commands.

-Test for merge, added from study branch
+Test for merging, added from study branch.